FiscalCalc

 TaxesLower, but not zero

 A common estimate: retirement spending is roughly 70–80% of pre-retirement income for most people.
-Healthcare is the wild card — it typically increases significantly after 65, especially before Medicare eligibility kicks in.
+Healthcare is the wild card.
+Costs often rise with age.
+If you retire before 65, they're highest in the years before Medicare starts.

 Step 2: Apply the 25x Formula